idkjs/old-code-update/UPDATING.md

 > ReasonReact.NoUpdate to NoUpdate

 This seems a bit error prone to redo these steps every time I am up in some random old repo so I wrote this little hack using this awesome random library I came across in my random `reason` project meandering.
 Its called [FastReplaceString](https://github.com/IwanKaramazow/FastReplaceString) by some hacker named [Iwan Karamazow](https://github.com/IwanKaramazow) who seems to have been active in the early `reason` days.
-Thanks, Iwan!
+Thanks again, Iwan!

 Let's install his utiility: